Pragith/pragith/pragith-net/app/content/blog/2020/2020-10-14-adopting-dbt-analytics-engineering.md

 By empowering this layer, our core Data Engineering team can focus on the platform - the Airflow instances, the Kafka clusters, the ingestion frameworks - while the Analytics Engineers own the business logic.

 It is a separation of concerns that actually works.

+## What I Learned the Hard Way

+dbt only works if you treat it like production code.
+That means code review, test coverage, and documentation of model intent.
+Without that, you just move the mess from Python to SQL.

+If I started again, I would also invest more in naming conventions.
+A clean `stg_`, `dim_`, and `fct_` structure sounds boring, but it scales better than any fancy DAG diagram.